carbon-language/carbon-lang/proposals/p0044-decision.md

 - This keeps the proposal close to the repository, and therefore, the community, that it affects.
 - It facilitates autonomy of (future) review teams responsible for a particular aspect of Carbon.
-(For example, a reference implementation team responsible for the carbon-toolchain repository).
+For example, a reference implementation team responsible for the carbon-toolchain repository.
 - It simplifies the common case and makes it easier to find how each repository evolves over time.